|Credit: Pancrease via Shutterstock|

 Alternative therapies may help individuals cope with a cancer diagnosis, as well as the stress of the treatment process.
 Types of alternative treatments include art and music therapy, meditation and exercise such as yoga.

-Imaging and genetic tests may be used to screen people that have a family history of the disease.
+Imaging and genetic tests may be used to screen people who have a family history of the disease.
 For example, there is a genetic test that looks for alterations in a gene called K-ras that is related to cell growth.
 According to the American Cancer Society, however, these tests are only currently recommended for high-risk people.

 As researchers begin to better understand the process from genetic mutation to cancer development, it may one day be possible to develop better screening methods that are available to the general population, and can diagnose pancreatic cancer earlier.